Exploring Sociology at Cornell

 Any of the courses listed above would count toward satisfying the Sociology major – if you decide to pursue it.
 And, each of these courses would count toward the “Social and Behavioral Analysis” (SBA) distributional requirement for the College of Arts & Sciences.

 Our course offerings change and new courses are often introduced, so you should consult our current course listings when deciding on your classes.
-If you have questions, or if you still aren’t sure where to start, contact Assistant Professor Kendra Bischoff, the Director of Undergraduate Studies.
+If you have questions, or if you still aren’t sure where to start, contact Associate Professor Kendra Bischoff, the Director of Undergraduate Studies.

 The pages linked at right provide more information about the requirements for the sociology major and admissions procedures.